Boda-Sandeep/risc-v-core-fpga/README.md

 ## 🛠️ My Contributions

-As this is a group projrct, during the development of this project, I focused on the following key areas:
+As this is a group project, during the development of this project, I focused on the following key areas:

  Implemented matrix multiplication using **blocked DGEMM** approach.
 - Analyzed performance bottlenecks and realized the potential of **systolic array** architecture.